gadieichhorn/blog-gdpr-vertx/README.md

 Users holds a unique RSA encryption pair per user.
 This is used to encrypt messages per user.

-When a user is removed from the system or the private key is deleted the messages stored in the persistent queue are not accessible.

-This represent the right to be forgotten GDPR requirement.

 The main Chat page

 > http://localhost:8080/private/chat.html

-Place a test message and see the message that was saved in Kafak and the message after decryption
+After login (tim/sausges) place a test message and see the message that was saved in Kafak (encrypted) and the message after decryption

 Check the log to see the inner process of message flow through the system.